US average mortgage rates flat to lower; 30-year at 2.77%

-WASHINGTON (AP) — Mortgage rates were flat to lower last week, with the average for the key 30-year home loan below 3% for the sixth straight week.
+WASHINGTON (AP) — Mortgage rates were flat to lower this week, with the average for the key 30-year home loan below 3% for the sixth straight week.

 Uncertainty over the surging delta coronavirus variant and its potential effect on the U.S. economic recovery remained as a backdrop suppressing mortgage rates.

-Note: This story has been updated to correct the time element in the first paragraph.
-It is this week, not last week.